dlsu-lscs/lscs-cms-api/README.md

 ## TODOS

+- [ ] how to handle posting images with coolify (url to the img?, etc.)
+    - [ ] if url, update postModel
+    - [ ] if url, update createPost service
+    - [ ] if url, update README docs on Post endpoints
 - [x] simple setup, project structure, prettier(done)/eslint(maybe)
 - [x] create `.env` file for important env_vars like `MONGO_URI`
 - [x] be able to connect to mongodb (via container rn)